 It was no longer “Turtles all the way down”.

-High dimensional complexity and emergence were now being introduced into the prisms of making sense of our complex Material World.
+High dimensional complexity and emergence were now being introduced into the prisms of making sense of reality.

 A shift from a Classical to Quantum World.

 A shift from Reductionism to Emergence.